awf/fx-tools/README.md

 Good that we can get type, e.g. to resolve call_method

+important that we use getattr(t, "neg")() sometimes instead of torch.Tensor.neg(t) as the latter may defeat monkey patching

 ## Shape propagation

 This is an aside -- we need shapes for e.g. the gradient of 'trace', so let's